Resources – Get games

 Your local gaming convention

-Abandonia is probably the most popular website for DOS “abandonware” games – that is, games for which copyright is no longer actively enforced.
-Abandonia has a massive game collection with quality reviews and descriptors for all of its content.
-The site stays as legal as possible; administrators respond quickly to copyright violations and provide links to storefronts for games that are still sold.
+Abandonia is a stalwart site for DOS “abandonware” games.
+Abandonia has a large game collection with reviews and descriptors for all of its content.
+Administrators respond quickly to copyright violations and provide links to storefronts for games that are still sold.

 Abandonia also includes a members-only section on its forums called The ISO Cellar for sharing full CD-ROM games.
 Please be advised that this section is in much murkier legal territory and is probably intentionally omitted from the main site.